dcyoung/dcyoung.github.io/_pages/cookbook.md

 - ...

+## Beware of the Curse of Knowledge

+- When you know something it is almost impossible to imagine what it is like not to know that thing.
-## Explaining Performance to non-data scientists
+- Explaining Performance to non-data scientists
 - ...

 ## Last mile